-The Gorge is easily accessible to Portland/Vancouver Metro area residents by way of Interstate-84 on the Oregon side of the river and Highway State Route 14 on the Washington side.
-For the more leisure drive through the Gorge consider a jaunt on the Historic Columbia River which parallels I-84 and offers breathtaking views of waterfalls, wildflowers, and scenic overlooks.
+The Gorge is easily accessible to Portland/Vancouver Metro area residents by way of Interstate 84 on the Oregon side of the river and U.S. Highway 14 on the Washington side.
+For a more leisurely drive through the Gorge, consider a jaunt on the Historic Columbia River Highway, which parallels I-84 from The Dalles to Mosier at the east end of the Gorge and between Troutdale and Dodson* on the west end,offering breathtaking views of waterfalls, wildflowers, and scenic overlooks.

-Renowned for it’s breadth of outdoor activities, the Columbia River Gorge offers year-round recreation opportunities.
+Renowned for its breadth of outdoor activities, the Columbia River Gorge offers year-round recreation.
 Nestled between Mt.
 Hood in Oregon and Mt.
 Adams and Mt.
-St. Helens in Washington, the Gorge spans the Cascade range.
-From rolling wheat fields in the east to dramatic waterfalls in the west, your vacation getaway to the Gorge is sure to have something for everyone.
+St. Helens in Washington, the Gorge bisects the Cascade Mountain Range, yielding broad climate diversity.
+From high desert and rolling wheat fields in the east to dramatic waterfalls in the west, your vacation getaway to the Columbia Gorge is sure to have something for everyone.

-Outdoor enthusiasts can enjoy rock climbing, windsurfing, whitewater rafting, kiteboarding, kayaking, biking, hiking and salmon, steelhead and sturgeon fishing.
-Winter activities include downhill and cross country skiing and snowshoeing.
+Outdoor enthusiasts can enjoy rock climbing, windsurfing, whitewater rafting, kiteboarding, kayaking, biking, hiking and salmon, small-mouth bass, northern pike minnow, steelhead and sturgeon fishing.
+Winter activities include downhill and cross country skiing, snowboarding and snowshoeing.

-For a more leisurely stroll through the Gorge consider visiting one of the many great museums including the Columbia River Gorge Discovery Center in The Dalles, Oregon.
-Other activities include first-class wine tasting, breathtaking views of wildflowers in the spring, and many easily accessible waterfalls, including the world renowned Multnomah Falls.
-During the summer enjoy river boat cruises, camping, fishing, or one of the Gorge’s many breweries.
+For a more leisurely stroll through the Gorge, consider visiting one of the many great museums including the Columbia River Gorge Discovery Center in The Dalles, Oregon.
+Other activities include first-class wine tasting, microbreweries and cideries, breathtaking views of wildflowers in the spring, and many easily accessible waterfalls, including the world renowned Multnomah Falls.
+During the summer, enjoy river boat cruises, camping, fishing, or one of the Gorge’s many breweries.
 There truly is something to catch everyone’s imagination!

-If you have any questions about an upcoming trip to the Gorge contact us at the Port of give the folks at The Dalles Chamber of Commerce a call.
+If you have any questions about an upcoming trip to the Gorge contact us at the Port, or give the folks at The Dalles Chamber of Commerce a call.
 Find additional travel information for the Gorge at Travel Oregon or Experience Washington.